franciscoengenheiro/chelas-movies-database/docs/Report.md

     - Create a workspace in Postman and import our Elastic Search test collection from the *docs/postman* package.
     - On Postman and while on the Elastic Search collection, search for the folder *Add Test Data* and select *Run*.
     - Do not change the run configurations, *Run manually* radio button should be selected along with only 1 iteration.
-    - Click *Run Elastic Search* and the test data will be added to the website.
+    - Click *Run Elastic Search* and the test data will be added to the Elastic Search database.

 ### Launch Server
 - **Deployment** - <code>node cmdb-launch.mjs</code>